enola-dev/enola/docs/dev/ide.md

 You can [just launch the `./test.bash` script to automatically format code](style.md) while coding locally when using other IDEs.

-Or contribute to this page to document how to set them up your favorite editor.
+Or contribute to this page to document how to set up your favorite editor.